Hex5DA/sdw/README.md

 ## TODO

-- Fix if block shorthand (broken)
-- Conditional refactor
-- Inequalities ect
-- Expand type system
+- else-if
+- diverging paths in S.A.

 ## Roadmap